chameco/Solid/README.md

     print(f(10));

-There is some special syntax for thunks (functions taking no arguments) to remove parsing ambiguity.
+There is some special syntax for thunks to remove parsing ambiguity.
 Simply replace the argument list with a tilde (`~`) to build a thunk.

 Additionally, functions are all full closures.
 The classic example: